sunshanli/shell/README.md

 # shell
 just for shell practice
 i will do practice following the hit lab

+junjun